adam-p/yesterday-i-learned/random.md

 1. You once played poker with Lou (Louis J. Montulli II, The Netscape guy) in Sunnyvale.
 You did not win.
 Nor did he.
 Then again, you spent $20 and he went all-out.
 1. If you're the person talking to someone in a noisy club, speak at the person's shoulder and not their ear.
 1. An [aye-aye][wikipedia 12] is an animal.
-1. Invertibrate moulting is called [ecdysis][wikipedia 13].
-Exoskeleton is shed off, and the soft, new exoskeleton inside expand to accomodate the animal's larger body before it hardens again.
 1. [Imago][m]: the insect after last stage of moulting, before the insect matures.
 1. Butterfly larvae in the *Papilionidae* family have antannae called [Osmeterium][m 2] that produce foul-smelling terpenes.
 1. Origins of [rekt][reddit 11]